JianefrelDionaldo/JianefrelDionaldo/README.md

 ### 📫 Contact

-For quick response and professional inquires, can you react out on these platforms:
+For quick responses and professional inquiries, you can reach out via these platforms:

 <!--
 For a quick response, DM me on [Instagram](https://www.instagram.com/jian.dionaldo/) or [LinkedIn](https://www.linkedin.com/in/jianefrel-dionaldo/).<br>